-“The Man Who Tried to Feed the World” on AMERICAN EXPERIENCE, Tuesday, April 21 at 8 pm< < Back to
+The 1970 Nobel Prize winner was “The Man Who Tried to Feed the World” on AMERICAN EXPERIENCE, Wednesday, Dec.
+21 at 10 pm< < Back to

 New Documentary About Norman Borlaug, the Nobel Prize Winner Whose “Green Revolution” Transformed the World

 The Man Who Tried to Feed the World tells the story of Norman Borlaug, an American agronomist who won the 1970 Nobel Peace Prize for his efforts in fighting global hunger.
 By increasing the world’s food supply, Borlaug made it possible for the planet to support far more people than had been thought possible, saving countless lives in the process.
 But in doing so, he unleashed a series of unintended consequences that tarnished his reputation and forever changed the environmental and economic balance of the world.
-Written, directed and produced by Rob Rapley and executive produced by Mark Samels and Susan Bellows, The Man Who Tried to Feed the World premieres Tuesday, April 21, 2020, 8:00-9:00 p.m. on American Experience on PBS, PBS.org and the PBS Video App.
+Written, directed and produced by Rob Rapley and executive produced by Mark Samels and Susan Bellows.

 Born in 1914, Norman Borlaug grew up on an isolated Iowa farm, working from dawn until sunset, using methods that would have been familiar to the ancient Romans.
 But farm life was revolutionized in the mid-1920s when Henry Ford’s tractor became widely available, drastically reducing the amount of labor needed to plant and harvest crops.
 The new technology made it possible for Borlaug to leave the family farm and attend college.